 What Works Well

-The design philosophy spectrum is useful.
+The design philosophy spectrum is genuinely useful.
+Redis’s full data management covers vector + traditional needs.
 Qdrant’s 2-tool minimalism is perfect for agent memory.
 Chroma’s 13-tool comprehensiveness is perfect for database management.
 Milvus’s five search types serve production needs.
 Pinecone’s reranking serves search quality.
+Turbopuffer’s Code Mode lets agents write SDK calls.
+Weaviate’s built-in MCP eliminates infrastructure entirely.
 Teams can pick the philosophy that matches their use case.

-Transport protocol support is strong.
+Transport protocol diversity is excellent.
 Qdrant supports all three protocols (stdio, SSE, Streamable HTTP).
+Weaviate’s built-in uses Streamable HTTP natively.
+Pinecone offers remote hosted endpoints.
 Milvus supports stdio and SSE.
 This matters for enterprise deployments where HTTP transport enables shared MCP server instances.

 What Doesn’t Work Well

-Tool coverage is wildly uneven.
+Tool coverage is still uneven.
 Qdrant’s 2 tools vs Chroma’s 13 isn’t just a design choice — it means Qdrant users can’t manage collections, delete records, or configure embeddings through MCP at all.
-There’s no middle ground server that offers, say, 6-8 essential tools.
+The gap has narrowed somewhat with Qdrant’s configurable filters and inheritable server class, but the fundamental philosophy difference remains.

 Batch operations are limited everywhere.
 None of these servers handle bulk import workflows well.
 Ingesting thousands of documents through MCP tool calls is impractical — you’ll still need scripts or pipelines for initial data loading.

 Embedding configuration is fragmented.
 Chroma lets you pick from six providers.
 Pinecone handles embeddings internally.
 Qdrant requires FastEmbed or external configuration.
 Milvus uses embedded functions.
+Redis relies on external embedding.
 There’s no standard approach, and misconfigured embeddings silently produce bad search results.

-No unified RAG pipeline.
+The RAG pipeline layer is still fragmented.
 The vector DB servers handle storage and retrieval.
 The RAG servers handle document processing.
-But nothing ties them together cleanly.
-Building a production RAG pipeline still requires significant glue code outside of MCP.
+Knuckles-Team/vector-mcp attempts to unify backends, but building a production RAG pipeline still requires significant glue code outside of MCP.

 What’s Missing